StasTserk/foundry-burningwheel/README.md

 ## Current features
 - Actor sheet support for Player Characters
+- Actor Sheet support for NPCs
 - Item sheet support for:
   - Weapons, armor and other possessions.
   - Skills
   - Relationships, reputations and affiliations
+  - Spells
 - Automation for tracking test advancement, calculating a number of derived attributes
+- Character burner
+- Support for GM created compendiums in play and character burning.

 ## Near future plans
 - Advanced artha tracking
-- Spellcasting item type and sheet section
 - Sheet layout support and other customization options
+- Compendium use improvements
 - More automation

 ## Distant plans
-- Character burner
+- Duel of Wits, Range and Cover, and Fight support.
+- Lifepath item type for character burning

 ## Installation
 To install and use The Burning Wheel for foundry, paste the following URL into the Install System dialog in the setup menu of the application.